 The main hall of Vimal Vasahi, a Jain temple, carved in white marble, Dilwara, Mount Abu, Rajasthan.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 Jains regard Mahavira as being the last of 24 Tirthankaras, who, according to Jain teachings, were ordinary human beings, who had attained a state of perfection through meditation and self-realization.
-Tirthankaras are the teachers, who guide people along the virtuous path towards a life without desire – similar to the Buddhist nirvana and the Hindu moksha (see Religion: Buddhism and Hinduism, respectively).
+Tirthankaras are the teachers, who guide people along the virtuous path towards a life without desire – similar to the Buddhist nirvana and the Hindu moksha (see Religion: Buddhism, and Religion: Hinduism).

 Early morning light on Neminath, a Jain temple situated atop Mount Girnar, Gujarat.
 Below is the town of Junagadh.
 (Photo copyright © by Kaj Halberg)

 Jains live according to five important rules: You must not harm living beings, not steal, and not lie, you should be sexually continent, and you should give up material goods.
 As a consequence of the first of these rules, Jainism is more common among traders and artisans than among farmers, and, naturally, all Jains are vegetarians.
 They regard karma – the sum of good and evil doings in your life – as pollution of your soul, which must be cleansed, using all means.

 The most devout Jains become fanatic ascetics, divided into two schools: